aws/aws-iot-device-sdk-embedded-C/README.md

 ```cmake
 target_link_libraries(execName PUBLIC aws_iot_defender aws_iot_shadow)
 ```
-Also, the headers can now be included to any compilation unit as system headers:
+Furthermore, the headers can now be included to any compilation unit as system headers:
 ```c
 #include <aws/defender.h>
 #include <aws/shadow.h>
 ```

-By default, CMake will install to the default system path for headers and libraries of your OS.
+Note that by default, CMake will install to the default system path for headers and libraries of your OS.
 However, an installation path of your choice can be specified by passing the following flags through CMake:
 ```sh